AI-MANIAC007/airman-data-science-assessment/reports/methodology.md

 - easier interpretation
 - operational usefulness

-The model can support future operational reviews and may also be improved using larger historical datasets and additional factors.
+The model can support future operational reviews and may also be improved using larger historical datasets and additional factors which can be considered in real world scenarios.